narchart/narrative-chart/README.md

 #### 5. Image

-Adding an image for embellishing the chart.
-(Note: you have to specify the image url and the position to place the image.)
+Adding an image anywhere on the canvas.

 ```
 {